 YOURMEMBERSHIP shall retain Customer Content for a period of one hundred twenty (120) days after expiration or termination of this Agreement.
 Customer may request that YOURMEMBERSHIP export the Customer Content to Customer or a new Customer-selected vendor; YOURMEMBERSHIP agrees to provide such services at its then current rates on a time and materials basis.
 Interoperable content will be provided in the file format uploaded.
 Learner transcript data will be provided in delimited, text file format.
 After one hundred twenty (120) days, YOURMEMBERSHIP may delete and destroy all Customer Content without notice or further liability to Customer.

 PROPRIETARY RIGHTS.
-Customer acknowledges that YOURMEMBERSHIP owns and will continue to own all right title and interest in and to the Services and all content elements, templates, work-flows, software, features, modifications, improvements, upgrades and derivative works incorporated into or related to the Services (excluding the Customer Content and the Authorized User Data).
+Except for what is set forth in paragraph 6.1 of this Agreement, Customer acknowledges that YOURMEMBERSHIP owns and will continue to own all right title and interest in and to the Services and all content elements, templates, work-flows, software, features, modifications, improvements, upgrades and derivative works incorporated into or related to the Services (excluding the Customer Content and the Authorized User Data).
 YOURMEMBERSHIP retains exclusive ownership of the same throughout the world, including all related copyrights, trademarks, service marks, patents, trade secrets or other proprietary rights thereto.
 Except as expressly stated herein, this Agreement does not transfer any right, title or interest in the Services or any component thereof to Customer.
 Customer agrees that it or its employees, contractors or agents may provide or create certain feedback or innovations regarding the attributes, performance or features of the Services (collectively, “Feedback”).
 Customer hereby assigns and agrees to assign all right, title and interest it may have in any Feedback to YOURMEMBERSHIP.
 If, for any reason, Customer’s assignment of the Feedback is ineffective, Customer hereby grants and agrees to grant to YOURMEMBERSHIP a non-exclusive, perpetual, irrevocable, royalty free, worldwide right and license to embed such feedback into the Services and otherwise use, reproduce, disclose, sublicense, distribute, modify and exploit such Feedback without restriction.

 CONFIDENTIALITY.